JuliaCon/JuliaLangSurvey/SurveyForm.md

 - [ ] Easy to create packages
 - [ ] Julia community of developers is warm and welcoming
 - [ ] Easy to get help and information online
-- [ ] Learning a new language, I like learning new languages
 - [ ] Easy to contribute to the language
 - [ ] Lots of great teaching and learning resources available online
 - [ ] Great documentation